nanliu/puppetlabs-appdirector/README.md

         └── puppetlabs-mysql (v0.4.0)

 2. Create a new service in the catalog.
-3. Use the puppet module name and version for the new service (see module documentation for OS support).
+3. Use the Puppet module name and version for the new service (see module documentation for OS support).

         * Name: MySQL
         * Version: 0.4.0
         ...

-4. List available puppet classes:
+4. List available Puppet classes:

         $ ./bin/appdirector_module.rb
         Available Puppet Classes: